 If you’re hunting your own venison, be sure it’s processed correctly.
 Freeze it for a few weeks before use to help kill off any remaining parasites.

-Optional: Add turmeric, parsley, or pumpkin for extra health benefits.
+Optional: turmeric, parsley, or pumpkin for added health benefits

 Step-by-Step: How to Make Deer Meat Dog Food Recipe at Home